indweller/gamengen-wm/README.md

-# HMM-DDA: Hidden Markov Model-based Dynamic Difficulty Adjustment
+# Hidden Markov Model-based Dynamic Difficulty Adjustment

 A framework for adaptive difficulty in procedurally generated Super Mario levels using Hidden Markov Models and reinforcement learning.